 Revocation requests must be authenticated.
 Requests to revoke a certificate may be authenticated using that certificate's associated private key, regardless of whether or not the private key has been compromised.

-For High, Medium Hardware, Medium, and Basic Assurance, all CAs shall publish CRLs.
+For High, Medium, and Basic Assurance, all CAs shall publish CRLs.

 Circumstances for Revocation